Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Conclusions

-In conclusion, bound massive star clusters like YMCs and GCs readily form from high mass, dense GMCs.
-These GMCs can become this dense and massive naturally, even in the present day, as shown, for example, by the Firecracker cloud in the Antennae galaxies.
-In the early Universe where galaxies were much more gravitationally unstable these conditions would be much more common.
-The subsequent star formation from these dense high mass clouds is highly efficient, converting $\ge 40\%$ of the gas mass into stars.
-The short timescales of star formation render stellar feedback unable to significantly slow star formation, leading to integrated efficiencies as high as $85\%$ for more massive clouds.
+In conclusion, bound massive star clusters such as YMCs and GCs readily form from high-mass, dense GMCs.
+The GMCs can become this dense and massive naturally, even in the present day, as shown by the Firecracker cloud in the Antennae galaxies.
+In the early Universe, where galaxies were much more gravitationally unstable, these conditions would be much more common.
+The subsequent star formation from these dense high-mass clouds is highly efficient, converting $\ge 40\%$ of the gas mass into stars within the first free-fall time of the initial cloud.
+The short timescales of star formation and/or the deep gravitational potential wells of dense, massive clouds render stellar feedback unable to significantly slow star formation, leading to integrated efficiencies as high as $85\%$ for more massive clouds.
 After their formation, the clusters born in these environments remain bound after $90\%$ of the gas is expelled.

-These results indicate that this mode of star formation is a probable path for the formation YMCs and GCs in the present and early Universe, respectively.
+Until recently, directly observing proto-GCs has been elusive.
+Now with JWST, observers have discovered five bound stellar clumps just $460\rm\, Myr$ after the Big Bang at $z\sim10.2^{+0.2}_{-0.2}$ \citep{Adamo24Nat}.
+These clusters in the strongly lensed galaxy SPT0615-JD1 (alias the Cosmic Gems arc) have intrinsic masses of $\sim 10^6\rm\, M_\odot$, half-light radii of $R_{\rm eff}\sim1\rm\, pc$, and ages between 9 and 35 Myr.
+Roughly $\sim60\%$ of the total F150W flux of the galaxy comes from these five clusters, indicating that the predominant mode of star formation in these systems occurs in massive clusters.
+The resemblance between M6 and these objects is notable, indicating that the mode of star formation described in this study is a probable path for the formation of YMCs and proto-GCs in the present and early Universe, respectively.